 The Romans aren’t responsible for all of Italy’s attractions, Mother Nature has her own special spots in Italy too!
 Head north and see lakes Como, Garda and Maggiore.
 To the south, the island of Capri’s crags, coves and caves are begging to be explored.
 The sweeping Tuscan valleys are littered with villages, while the Springs of Saturnia make an exciting and fascinating day out.

-Foodies: Italy’s world-class reputation as a culinary hotspot is on show in everything from the finest restaurants to rustic tavernas.
-Try authentic pasta and you’ll never eat that dried stuff again!
+Foodies: Italy’s world-class reputation as a culinary hotspot is on show in everything from the finest restaurants to rustic trattorias.
+Try some fresh, authentic pasta and you’ll never want to leave.
 Each region has its own specialities, and washed down with a glass of the local wine, it’s the perfect meal.

 Couples: Italy is one of the most romantic countries in the world, inspiring Shakespeare to write Romeo and Juliet.
 You can experience a relaxing sailboat ride over to the island of Capri, enjoy candlelit dinners in Sorrento, or get your glad-rags on for the glamour of Sardinia’s exclusive Porto Cervo.

 Nature lovers: The lakes, islands and scenery are a treasure trove of adventure on your Italy holidays.

 Language: The language spoken in Italy is Italian.
 While most of the staff in hotels, bars and restaurants speak some English, a casual ‘per favore’ and ‘grazie’ can go a long way.

 Currency: You’ll need to change your pounds and pence for Euros before taking your holidays to Italy.

 Local time: Italy is one hour ahead of GMT/UK time.